NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Conclusion

+\begin{ack} This work has been partially funded by the Grant PID2022-142976OB-I00, funded by MICIU/AEI/ 10.13039/501100011033 and by “ERDF/EU”, as well as the Andalusian Regional predoctoral grant no. 21-111- PREDOC-0039 and by “ESF Investing in your future”.

-We want to express our deep gratitude to Masataro Asai, for his suggestion to use NLMs in our work; Simon Ståhlberg, for providing the implementation of ACR-GNNs used in a previous version of this work; Mauro Vallati and the rest of authors of \cite{fawcett2014improved}, in addition to Sergio Jiménez Celorrio, for their advice on how to measure problem difficulty; Michael Katz, for his advice on how to measure problem diversity; Jiayuan Mao and the rest of authors of \cite{dong2019neural}, for their helpful advice on NLMs; and, finally, Christian Muise and the FD community, for their invaluable help on the use of the FD planning system.
+We want to express our deep gratitude to Masataro Asai, for his suggestion to use NLMs in our work; Simon Stahlberg, for providing the implementation of Graph Neural Networks used in a previous version of this work; Mauro Vallati and the rest of authors of \cite{fawcett2014improved}, in addition to Sergio Jimenez Celorrio, for their advice on how to measure problem difficulty; Jiayuan Mao and the rest of authors of \cite{dong2019neural}, for their helpful advice on NLMs; and, finally, Christian Muise and the FastDownward (FD) community, for their invaluable help on the use of the FD planning system. \end{ack}